segunjkf/Noble-Horcrux/README.md

 ### 1. Verify Node Synchronization

-Ensure your node is fully synchronized with the network.
+Ensure the node is fully synchronized with the network.
 You can check the synchronization status by querying a specific block height:

 ```bash
 curl http://<ip>:26657/block?height=<block-height>